Managing video windows

 screen_create_event(&screen_event);

-// Set a timeout of -1 to block until an event is received
+// Set a timeout of 0 to prevent blocking -- the event is already waiting for us

 screen_get_event(screen_ctx, screen_event, -1);